rlaborce/rlaborce.github.io/_posts/2017-11-05-excel-formulas-for-ppc-keywords.md

   <h2>How To Clean Up Your PPC Keyword List?</h2>

   Keywords in Adwords are not case-sensitive, so to keep things clean and organized, keep your list lowercased.
 When analyzing search queries from previous campaigns, users may often have spelling mistakes and extra spaces.
-Use the TRIM and LOWER function along with the "Spelling" tool to remove correct misspelled words, turn them lowercased and remove all extra space characters.
+Use the TRIM and LOWER function along with the "Spelling" tool to correct misspelled words, turn them lowercased and remove all extra space characters.

   <img src="{{ site.baseurl }}/images/lower-trim-function.png" style="border:1px solid black" alt="broad match type to phrase or exact match">